 Despite the surge in drug-related violence and crimes in other parts of Mexico, Tulum remains a safe destination.
 In any case, all the usual safety precautions apply, like any other destination in the world, especially if you are a solo traveler.

-You should avoid walking around in Tulum at night, especially if you’re alone; while you’ll be perfectly safe during the day, you’re better off not taking risks after nightfall.
+You should avoid walking around in Tulum at night, especially if you’re alone.
+While you’ll be perfectly safe during the day, you’re better off not taking risks after nightfall.
 If you are out late, take a taxi to get back to your hotel, and don’t get intoxicated unless you are with a group of trusted people.
-Always lock the doors to your hotel or apartment when staying in Tulum.

 Don’t drink tap water in Tulum… unless you want diarrhea.
 Only drink bottled water, and make sure they open the bottle in front of your eyes.
 Also, say no to ice as an extra precaution, unless you are at a resort or higher-end restaurant.